-The temperature of the water lead to the extraction: in short term the higher the temperature the more we are going to extract, the lower the temperature the less we are going to extract.
+The temperature of the water leads to the extraction: in the short term the higher the temperature the more we are going to extract, the lower the temperature the less we are going to extract.

 The ratio is our recipe and it can be modified in two ways: keeping the same amount of water and add or take off some coffee, allow us to increase or decrease our body and strength; keeping the same amount of coffee and concentrate or dilute with water the coffee solution.

 As I told before there’s no magic formula or recipe to follow.